-The source of community health board funding is largely state and federal grant dollars.
-The year-to-year uncertainty of these funds creates planning challenges.
-Horizon continues to focus on efficiency and effectiveness in service delivery to provide for meeting the needs of the population served within the allocated resources.
+Effective January 1, 2015, Horizon Public Health will be an integrated stand-alone Public Health department and Public Health Board.
+In 2015, Horizon Public Health will not utilize a member county as a fiscal agent.
+The funding for Horizon Public Health for 2015 will include dollars from fees for services from third-party payers, county tax contribution, and state and federal grant dollars.
+The year-to-year uncertainty of these funds, particularly the state and federal grant dollars, creates planning challenges.
+Horizon Public Health will continue to focus on efficiency and effectiveness in service delivery to provide for meeting the needs of the population served within the allocated resources.